 People often pay for a majority of treatment costs by using their insurance benefits, but different policies cover different aspects of treatment, so it’s important to know what your policy does and does not cover.
 There are a variety of factors that can influence treatment costs.

 Our specialized team works with insurance companies on a day-to-day basis and can help determine coverage and ensure that you get the coverage you need.
 When you call us, we can verify your insurance benefits for free and explain what your policy covers.
 If our treatment program does not meet your needs, we can refer you to another program that will fit your diagnosis and financial capability.

 In addition to using health insurance to cover a portion or all of the cost of treatment, some individuals choose a private pay option.
 This is a viable choice for those who feel comfortable using their own resources, meaning that they cover all treatment costs without the use of insurance.
 Others rely on the financial support of family or friends to help cover the cost of treatment.
 While loved ones may be exhausted emotionally or financially, they may still be willing to contribute to a person’s recovery as a positive sign of trust and belief in that person’s ability to make a positive change.

 It’s important to remember that treatment is always less expensive than the cost of addiction over an untold number of years.
-Investing in treatment is a worthwhile endeavor that provides the foundation for a new life — and in the end, it saves time, money, energy and increases quality of life exponentially, making it well worth the expense.
+Investing in treatment is a worthwhile endeavor that provides the foundation for a new life — and in the end, it saves time, money, and energy.
+Most importantly, treatment may save a life and increases quality of life exponentially, making it well worth the expense.